DakotaNelson/pushpin-web/README.md

 * Use RabbitMQ as a backend to have Celery keep task status updated, show user progress of data-pulling tasks.
 * Be able to manually trigger a data pull from the webapp.
 (Especially useful if for only one location.)
 * Only pull data from APIs since the last update. (i.e. keep track of when run last and use that information)
+* Linkify links in pushpins.
+The linkify library is already in place, it just needs to be used.